 3. Munich

 Never in my wildest dreams did I imagine that a Spielberg movie could give me nightmares.
 With ‘Munich’, Spielberg showed us that he is as effective at disturbing us as he is at making us cry.
 ‘Munich’ chronicles the secret retaliation mission of the Israeli government, Operation Wrath of God, which aims to assassinate individuals involved in the infamous 1972 Munich Massacre in which 11 members of the Israeli Olympic team were taken hostage and eventually killed by members of a Palestine militant group named Black September.
-Spielberg doesn’t take sides and portrays the events with utmost honesty which brings a disturbing ambiguity to the moral complexities of the mission.
-It’s a film which tells us that even if you have an ounce of humanity, revenge is hard.
+Spielberg doesn’t take sides and portrays the events with utmost honesty, which brings a disturbing ambiguity to the moral complexities of the mission.
+It’s a film that tells us that even if you have an ounce of humanity, revenge is hard.

 Read More: Best Movies of 1998